simp/simp-doc/docs/help/FAQ/Meltdown_and_Spectre.rst

 You can find additional information on the exploits at the `Meltdown Attack website`_.

-You find find additional information on how automatic system updates work in SIMP by referring to the :ref:`ug-sa-ga-nightly-updates` section of the :ref:`simp-user-guide`.
+You find additional information on how automatic system updates work in SIMP by referring to the :ref:`ug-sa-ga-nightly-updates` section of the :ref:`simp-user-guide`.